volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 `use_default_port` - (Optional) For HTTP, default is 80.
 For HTTPS/SNI, default is 443. (bool).

+### All Endpoint

+Validation will be performed for all requests on this LB.

 ### All Load Balancer Domains

 Add All load balancer domains to source origin (allow) list..